 - WAR, Int’l and our partners take a multi-faceted approach to rescue:

-- The preferred method WAR, Int’l and our partners use to rescue women from the streets is outreach, which is best done through relationship.
-With this approach, our partners endeavor to get to know a woman, talking with her about her life, her circumstances, and her children, and listening to her hopes and dreams.
-We dialogue with her about what she needs to support herself and her family and talk through options.
-We offer her alternative employment and a safe place to go when she is ready to leave the sex industry.
-This allows her to make a decision based not just on emotion but on business sense.
+- The preferred method WAR, Int’l and our partners use is outreach.
+Many of our partners work in red-light districts and at-risk communities, building relationships with the women they meet there.
+As they get to know a woman, they talk with her about her life, her circumstances, her children, and her hopes and dreams.
+They dialogue with her about what she needs to support herself and her family and talk through options.
+They offer her alternative employment and a safe place to go when she is ready to leave the sex industry.
+This allows her to make a decision based not just on emotion but also on business sense.
 With this holistic, relationship-oriented approach, the percentage of women who return to the streets is much lower.

 - Some of our partners also participate in or cooperate with police raids.
 These can be an effective means of rescuing women or children who are chained or closely guarded by their traffickers.
 A raid also often results in the apprehension and prosecution of the trafficker.
 However, a police raid does not ensure that the victims will receive post-traumatic care.
 This is where our partners most often come in, ensuring that victims rescued through raids receive the care, support, and resources they need.

 - At times it is necessary to do emergency interventions.
 Our Emergency 911 Fund was established for use in situations where a woman or child is in imminent danger.
 This was the case with a baby sold at two weeks of age, who was rescued two weeks later by a partnering safehouse and has now been adopted into a loving home.
 Another example of WAR, Int’l assisting in an emergency intervention involved paying school fees for a teenage girl who was accepted into an academy in order to remove her from a dangerous situation.